Crime in the Soviet Union: Punishment

 In 1989 the Soviet Union had few prisons.
 About 99% of convicted criminals served their sentences in labor camps, supervised by the Main Directorate for Corrective Labor Camps which was under the MVD.
 The camps had four regimes of ascending severity.
 In the strict-regime camps, inmates worked at the most difficult jobs, usually outdoors, and received meager rations.
 Jobs were less demanding and rations better in the camps with milder regimes.
 The system of corrective labor was regarded by Soviet authorities successful in that the rate of recidivism was quite low.
 Prisons and labor camps, in the views of former inmates and Western observers, however, were notorious for their harsh conditions, arbitrary and sadistic treatment of prisoners, and flagrant human rights abuses.
 In 1989 new legislation, which emphasized rehabilitation rather than punishment, was being drafted to "humanize" the special system.
 Nevertheless, in 1989 conditions for many prisoners had changed little.

 Relocation of petty criminals outside of large cities was also quite common practice of crime management.

 Death penalty

-The death penalty, carried out by shooting, was applied in the Soviet Union only in cases of treason, espionage, terrorism, sabotage, certain types of murder, and large-scale theft of state property by officials.
+The death penalty, carried out by shooting, was applied in the Soviet Union for multiple reasons at various periods in time including treason, espionage, terrorism, sabotage, certain types of murder, rape, bribery and theft of state property.
 Otherwise, the maximum punishment for a first offender was fifteen years.
 Parole was permitted in some cases after completion of half of the sentence, and periodic amnesties sometimes also resulted in early release.